|

 The FHIR application is reviewed and, if appropriate, approved by Veradigm Connect.
 Once approved, clients can begin activating the FHIR application.

 Clients use a separate portal for licensing and managing FHIR applications linked to their organization.
-Veradigm Connect developers cannot license their applications for clients; the clients must activate applications themselves through the License Management Portal (LMP).
+Veradigm Connect developers cannot license their applications for clients; the clients must activate applications themselves through the client License Management Portal.
 If a client requests guidance from a FHIR application developer, you can provide them the following link to documentation: License Management Portal documentation.

 Note that developers do not have access to this documentation site.
-Clients must use their Veradigm or Altera Client Portal credentials to access this information.
+Clients must use their Veradigm Client Portal credentials to access this information.

 For information about testing credentials, go to the Partner Testing Environments page.